unaizafaiz/load_balancers_cloudsimplus/README.md

 limited scale network cloud environment.

 **Conclusion:**
-Based on our performance evaluation, we see an improvement in performance in terms of cost and processing time when a dynamic algorithm like Horizontal VM Scaling is used vs other simple statis algorithms like Random and Round Robin.
+Based on our performance evaluation, we see an improvement in performance in terms of cost and processing time when a dynamic algorithm like Horizontal VM Scaling is used vs other simple static algorithms like Random and Round Robin.